-Day 4 - Bridges and Beasts : Saint-Privat-d'Allier to Saugues
+Day 4 - Bridges and Beasts on the GR65 : Saint-Privat-d'Allier to Saugues

-As we approached the town of Monistrol d'Allier we passed through a forested stretch that was predominantly pine trees, and underneath were portions of exposed rock covered in moss and lichens.
+As we approached the town of Monistrol d'Allier, we passed through a forested stretch of predominantly pine trees.
+Underneath were portions of exposed rock covered in moss and lichens.
 To someone from Canada, the smells and sights of this forest patch were very reminiscent of the Shield (except for the lizards!).

 There is a legend in this region that a beast resembling a wolf with enormous teeth and a sweeping tail killed 100 people between 1764 and 1767.
 It apparently ran a muck until Jean Chastel, a local, dealt with it.